 While it is technically possible to conduct some business in Australia using an overseas bank account, there are compelling practical and legal reasons to establish a local account:

-• Employee payments: Under the Fair Work Act 2009, employees must generally be paid in Australian dollars into an Australian bank account.
-The national minimum wage is currently $24.95 per hour (as of July 2024; indexed annually).
+- Employee payments: Under the Fair Work Act 2009, employees must generally be paid in Australian dollars into an Australian bank account.
+The national minimum wage is currently $26.44 per hour (until 30 June 2026; $26.44 from 1 July 2026).

 Prerequisites Before You Apply